alibaba/HandyJSON/README.md

 ## Custom Mapping

 `HandyJSON` let you customize the key mapping to JSON fields, or parsing method of any property.
 All you need to do is implementing an optional `mapping` function, do things in it.

+We bring the transformer from [`ObjectMapper`](https://github.com/Hearst-DD/ObjectMapper).
+If you are familiar with it, it’s almost the same here.

 ```swift
 class Cat: HandyJSON {